hankbao/libreboot/docs/install/x200_external.md

-Flashing the X200 with a BeagleBone Black {#pagetop}
+Flashing the X200 with a BeagleBone Black
 =========================================

 Initial flashing instructions for X200.